 Our Photography Crew volunteers are all professionals with professional photography skills and a good general knowledge of the festival.
 It is their job to capture memorable moments during the festival weekend.
 If you are interested in joining this crew, please give our office a call.
 A recent portfolio is required.
 This is a small crew with little turnover.

-Poster volunteers put up posters and deliver rack cards and brochures to promote the festival.
+Poster volunteers put up posters and deliver rack cards to promote the festival.
 The volunteers who work on the Posters crew have completed their hours before the festival starts.
 For this reason, it is a very popular crew.
 As with all crews that work year-round, volunteers are required to work 40 hours to earn a festival pass.

 Members of the Production crew will assist the Production Department by accepting deliveries and returns at the site before and after the event, logging requests and questions, assembling crew boxes with supplies, as well as setting up, organizing and cleaning up the Production Office and surrounding area.
 Ideally, these volunteers are available for pre-festival and post-festival shifts.

 The Quiet Campground is home to about 1,500 people during the weekend of the festival.
 The Box Office crew provides box office services and solves related problems.
 We look for people with customer service skills, honesty and cash-handling experience.
 Volunteers applying to this crew may need a criminal record check.

 This crew also takes care of the safety and wellbeing of our quiet campers.
 We’re looking for folks who can be positive festival ambassadors while enforcing our Quiet Campground regulations.
 Volunteers should be outgoing, able to solve problems, and be on their feet for a four-hour shift.